 It’s not surprising that there are already over two bn online shoppers, and the number is quickly growing.
 But those customers have also gotten pretty savvy.
 Now that they have thousands of online shops from which to purchase products, they won’t settle for anything less than a perfect shopping experience.

 This is where artificial intelligence-powered tools can be helpful for all sizes and types of e‑commerce companies.
-There’s now far more to AI than just being a fancy toy for large companies.
+There’s far more to AI than just being a fancy toy for large companies.
 It can impact every part of your e‑commerce business, from inventory management to customer service.

 According to Accenture, artificial intelligence can enhance business productivity by up to 40%. and 87% of global business organizations believe that AI will give them a competitive advantage.
 What makes it so powerful, though?
 The ability to gather and analyze a vast amount of data to find patterns and then take action accordingly.

 Thanks to machine learning algorithms, AI devices also get “smarter” the more they interact with customers and the more data they have to process.
 Using big data from your customers’ purchase histories and interactions, you can pinpoint what they want and deliver messages that resonate with them.

-For example, AI can predict customer shopping patterns based on the products they have previously purchased and send them a personalized mail with a relevant discount.
-But those tools can do so much more – here are a few examples of how to use data gathered by AI to boost your e-commerce store customer experience.
+For example, AI can predict customer shopping patterns based on the products they purchase and send them personalized mail with an applicable discount.
+But those tools can do so much more – here are a few examples of how to use data gathered by AI to boost your e‑commerce store customer experience.

 1. Recommendations tailored to your individual customers

-With personalized product recommendations, shop owners can personalize interactions with customers and provide more relevant experiences that will drive higher conversion rates, average order values, and customer loyalty.
-And AI-powered recommendations can help tremendously here.
+With personalized product recommendations, shop owners can personalize customer interactions and provide more relevant experiences that will drive higher conversion rates, average order values, and customer loyalty.
+And AI‑powered recommendations can help tremendously here.

 💡 How does Netflix do it?